 Key Dates: Application Deadline, January 15, 2021; Acceptance Notification, February 1, 2021; Registration Deadline, February 15, 2021; Program Kick Off, March, 2021.

 Curriculum & Format: The heart and soul of Writing By Writers DRAFT are four in-person retreats where writers will workshop their draft-in-progress, as well as attend craft talks, panels and readings.
 Over the two year program, we will focus consecutively on the three stages of writing --- inspiration, execution and revision.
-Our final retreat will be a pre-publication bootcamp, with agents and editors in house, where your faculty and fellow writers will read your entire draft.
+Our final retreat will be a pre-publication bootcamp, where your faculty and fellow writers will read your entire draft.
 At each retreat, five writers will work closely with one faculty member, rotating each retreat so that by the end of a year and a half, all writers will have studied with Sam Dunn, Pam Houston and Josh Mohr.
 For the final retreat, writers will select who they would like to work with a second time.
 Before each retreat, writers will submit their cumulative pages to their faculty and four peers to be critiqued at the in-person workshop (up to 75 pages first retreat, 150 pages second retreat, 225 pages third retreat, 300 pages fourth retreat).
 Whether in person, or writing furiously at home, DRAFT members will be part of a supportive, encouraging and tight-knit writing community.

 What you can expect from the program: